 76 MIT seniors inducted into the Phi Beta Kappa Society.

-Students combine the best of humanities and science scholarship.
+Students combine the best of humanities, natural science, and social science scholarship.

 Saranesh Prembabu '19 and family, at the 2019 induction ceremony for Xi of Massachusetts, the MIT chapter of the Phi Beta Kappa Society